Meeting Plans and Ideas for Scout Leaders From Daisies to Ambassadors

 *This post contains affiliate links.

-When Juliette Gordon Low founded the Girl Scouts of America on March 12, 1912, she was a woman on a mission.
+When Juliette Gordon Low founded the Girl Scouts of the USA on March 12, 1912, she was a woman on a mission.
 Born into a life of wealth and privilege, she had a vast array of interests including art, nature and athletics.

 Juliette, who was nicknamed Daisy by an uncle when she was young, did not have the happiest life (money does not make you happy).
 She moved to England with her husband, William Low, who was a native of that country.
 Theirs was an unhappy union, and they eventually separated but never divorced.
 She contested his will after his early death and won a substantial sum of money.